-This paper is a result of the project entitled "Stranded Migrants and the Challenge of Protection" - a research project carried out within the Global Migration Centre.
+This paper is a result of the project entitled "Stranded Migrants and the Challenge of Protection" - a research project carried out within the Programme for the Study of Global Migration.
 The authors are greatly appreciative for the thoughts and comments of Francois Fouinat, Senior Adviser to the Special Representative of the UN Secretary-General for Migration and Development and all the members of the Informal Reflection Group on Migrants in Crises (IOM, UNHCR, IFRC, ICMC, Philippines).
 The views expressed in this paper are those of the authors and any errors remain their own.

-Vincent Chetail is Professor of International Law at the Graduate Institute in Geneva, and Director of the Global Migration Centre.
-He is a Board Member of the Geneva

-Academy of International Humanitarian Law and Human Rights and, from 2004 to and served as consultant to UNHCR, OHCHR and the ILC.
+Vincent Chetail is Professor of International Law at the Graduate Institute in Geneva, and Director of the Programme for the Study of Global Migration.
+He is a Board and, from 2004 to 2012, was the Research Director of the Geneva Academy.
+Matthias assistant at the PSGM, and served as consultant to UNHCR, OHCHR and the ILC.